MyBatis X Plugin

 mybatisx

-in the search box. - Locate the MybatisX plugin and click Install.
+in the search box. - Find the MyBatisX plugin and click Install.

 Core Features